ToshioCP/Gtk4-tutorial/src/sec7.src.md

 @@@ tfe/tfe1.c

-- 102: set the pointer to GFile into TfeTextView.
+- 102: Sets the pointer to GFile into TfeTextView.
 `files[i]` is a pointer to GFile structure.
 It will be freed by the system.
 So you need to copy it.
-`g_file_dup` duplicate the given GFile structure.
+`g_file_dup` duplicates the given GFile structure.
-- 118: connect "close-request" signal and `before_close` handler.
+- 118: Connects "close-request" signal and `before_close` handler.
 The fourth argument is called user data and it is given to the signal handler.
 So, `nb` is given to `before_close` as the second argument.